 Integrated GPS / AWS Prototype Demonstration:

-In collaboration with the Automatic Weather Station project, a prototype system was designed and fielded at the UNAVCO test facility near McMurdo Station.
+In collaboration with the Automatic Weather Station project, a prototype system was designed and fielded at the GAGE test facility near McMurdo Station.
 The antarctic-grade weather instruments are integrated with the GPS power and communications systems, and data is being delivered to University of Wisconsin.
 Also being tested at this station during winter 2012 is a Leading Edge LEv50 wind turbine, to assess its performance during the polar winter.

 GPS Station Design for High Ablation Zones:

 Areas of high annual ablation present unique challenges for measurement of glacial dynamics.
-UNAVCO now offers a system designed for this environment, featuring GPS monumentation and power systems mounted on single poles.
+GAGE now offers a system designed for this environment, featuring GPS monumentation and power systems mounted on single poles.
 These poles are set into holes drilled deep into the glacier surface, remaining vertical as the surface ablates away.
 Shown is one such system in Greenland after a year's operation.

 New for 2010